orchidas/DiffGFDN/README.md

+# Data-driven spatially dynamic late reverberation rendering in coupled spaces for Augmented Reality

-# Differentiable Grouped Feedback Delay Networks for late reverberation modelling in coupled spaces
+## Differentiable Grouped Feedback Delay Networks for late reverberation modelling in coupled spaces

 We proposed the Grouped Feedback Delay Network [1-3] to model multi-slope decay in late reverberation, which is commonly observed in coupled rooms and rooms with non-uniform absorption.
 While the network is highly parameterised, it is still tricky to model a measured space by tuning its parameters.
 In this work, we automatically learn the parameters of the GFDN to model multi-slope reverberation in a measured complex space.
 The network has learnable source and receiver filters at its input and output, which are functions of the source and listener positions.
 The source-listener filter parameters are learned using a Multi-Layer Perceptron which takes Fourier encoded spatial coordinates as input.
 The coupled feedback matrix, and input-output gains, on the other hand, determine the echo density profile and colouration of the network, and are position-independent.
 These are also learnt during training.